Welcome to the final step in our free self-paced course to help you set up your own personal or professional educator blog!

 Canva tips and information

 - The free plan allows you to make unlimited creations and download them in high quality without watermarks.
+This sets Canva apart from some similar tools.

 - Canva uses a drag and drop interface which is very simple to use but like all tools, does require a little bit of playing around to develop fluency.
 It’s worth the investment in time!